 Greater resistance to disease

 Secondary effects were also noted regarding test performance.
-In simple problem solving tests using detours in a maze, the non-stimulated pups became extremely aroused, whined a great deal, and made many errors.
-Their stimulated littermates were less disturbed or upset by test conditions and when comparisons were made, the stimulated littermates were more calm in the test environment, made fewer errors and gave only an occasional distress sound when stressed.
+In simple problem-solving tests using detours in a maze, the non-stimulated pups became extremely aroused, whined a great deal, and made many errors.
+Their stimulated littermates were less disturbed or upset by test conditions and when comparisons were made, the stimulated littermates were calmer in the test environment, made fewer errors, and gave only an occasional distress sound when stressed.

-Socialization studies confirm that one of the critical periods for humans (infant) to be stimulated are generally between three weeks and twelve months of age.
-For canines the period is shorter, between the fourth and sixteenth weeks of age.
-The lack of adequate social stimulation, such as handling, mothering and contact with others, adversely affects social and psychological development in both humans and animals.
-In humans, the absence of love and cuddling increases the risk of an aloof, distant, asocial or sociopathic individual.
+Socialization studies confirm that one of the critical periods for humans (infants) to be stimulated is generally between three weeks and twelve months of age.
+For canines, the period is shorter, between the fourth and sixteenth weeks of age.
+The lack of adequate social stimulation, such as handling, mothering, and contact with others, adversely affects social and psychological development in both humans and animals.
+In humans, the absence of love and cuddling increases the risk of an aloof, distant, asocial, or sociopathic individual.
 Over-mothering also has its detrimental effects by preventing sufficient exposure to other individuals and situations that have an important influence on growth and development.
 It occurs when a parent insulates the child from outside contacts or keeps the apron strings tight, thus limiting opportunities to explore and interact with the outside world.
-In the end, over-mothering generally produces a dependent, socially maladjusted and sometimes emotionally disturbed individual.
-Protected youngsters who grow up in an insulated environment often become sickly, despondent, lacking in flexibility and unable to make simple social adjustments.
+In the end, over-mothering generally produces a dependent, socially maladjusted, and sometimes emotionally disturbed individual.
+Protected youngsters who grow up in an insulated environment often become sickly, despondent, lacking in flexibility, and unable to make simple social adjustments.
 Generally, they are unable to function productively or to interact successfully when they become adults.